 He couldn't handle it anymore.
 He couldn't handle the loneliness, the feeling of rejection, or the feeling that nobody cared.
-He had been a part of the team for over nine years, shouldn't he feel like he belonged by now?
+He had been a part of this team for over nine years, shouldn't he feel like he belonged by now?

 Tim had just been attacked at a crime scene, where two men jumped out from behind a hollowed out fridge that simply played the part of a hiding place, getting a gash across his right arm.
-He had been forced to fire, shooting the one with a knife in the foot, before tackling the other.
+He had been forced to fire, shooting the one with a knife in the foot, before tackling the other holding a gun.
 When his team had come rushing into the room, guns drawn, it was to the sight of one man on the floor holding his foot and the other being handcuffed by McGee.
 He had just opened his mouth to tell them what had happened when Gibbs started to yell.
 "What the hell were you thinking McGee?
 You called clear!
 Do you know what the means, McGee?
 It means the room is clear, not that there are two men, one of which is armed with a gun, in the room!"

 Ducky and Jimmy were waiting to be let in, since they had arrived at the house to take away a corpse when McGee noticed the lock had been picked.
 They had been told to wait for the all clear while the agents went in.
 As McGee approached the two Jimmy was going to ask what had happened but was distracted by the two men that where being marched out the front door by Gibbs and Tony.
 Palmer was sent inside to start with the body while Ducky was given the task of tending to the man's foot that had been shot.
 No one even acknowledged the wound on Tim's arm that was bleeding profusely.